Pay per Click (PPC) advertising is an outstanding way to drive traffic to websites.

-For example, if you only sell laptops and not the desktop computers, then adding “desktop computers” as a negative keyword will be beneficial for you as now your ad won’t show up for desktop computers at all.
+For example, if you only sell laptops and not the desktop computers.
+Then add “desktop computers” as a negative keyword.
+It will be beneficial for you as now your ad won’t show up for desktop computers at all.

 By using negative keywords you can significantly reduce irrelevant ad impressions for your ads, improve your quality score and lower the Cost per Click.